MMIV-ML/NORBIS-DL-2021/1-basic_intro/README.md

 ### More

-If you feel like exploring the basics further, here are a couple of good (and quick) tutorials:
+If you feel like exploring the basics further, the accompanying lecture points at some resources.
+The most important recommendation is to _experiment_. _A lot!_

-* The fastai repository [fastbook](https://github.com/fastai/fastbook) contains a complete textbook introduction to deep learning.
-You may also want to have a look at the short tutorials in the [fastai documentation](https://docs.fast.ai/).
-* ***More TBA***
+"Learning by doing" is a particularly good approach in such an experimental field as deep learning.